haukurmar/braintree-angular-spa/README.md

 * Create customer (stand-alone)
 * Pay with creditcard & debit cards (stand-alone)
 * Pay with paypal (stand-alone)
+* Braintree Drop-in payments (stand-alone)
-* Subscription wizard from loaded plans from Braintree where we make use of Customer creation, choosing or adding payment methods.
+* Subscription wizard which loads plans from Braintree and create a customer, choose or add payment methods.
 * Customer profile details where you can switch between subscription plans, change payment methods etc.

 # Installation